prometheus/prometheus/discovery/README.md

 that a machine is going to be a Kafka server, likely a machine database or configuration management system.

-If something is particlarly custom or unusual, `file_sd` is the generic mechanism provided for users to hook in.
+If something is particularly custom or unusual, `file_sd` is the generic mechanism provided for users to hook in.
 Generally with Prometheus we offer a single generic mechanism for things with infinite variations, rather than trying to support everything natively (see also, alertmanager webhook, remote